Get free ebooK with 50 must do coding Question for Product Based Companies solved

 For Loop Program In Java

-Loops are used in computer programming to repeatedly run a block of code.
-Instead of inputting the same code 100 times, you might use a loop, for instance, to display the same message 100 times.
+Loops are used in computer programming to run a block of code repeatedly.
+Instead of typing the same code 100 times, you could use a loop to display the same message 100 times.

 In Java, there are three types of loops.